 Robert W. Malone

-I am a business lawyer, and chair of Buckingham’s business practice group, with a focus on assisting entrepreneurial clients in the creation, restructuring, purchase and sale of their businesses.
+I am a business lawyer in Buckingham’s business practice group, with a focus on assisting entrepreneurial clients in the creation, restructuring, purchase and sale of their businesses.
 During such times of transition, I often help my clients with the negotiation and documentation of their relationships with other entities.

-- Serves as chair of the Business Practice Group
+- Served as chair of the Business Practice Group

 - Serves on the committee that monitors and proposes amendments to the Ohio Limited Liability Company Act